randomcmd/WHILEPY/README.md

 # Why?

-This language is one of the most simple turing complete languages there is and was originally made by ```iforgotthenamedidntpayattentioninclass``` as a very simiple language which can easily be translated to machine code or a turing machine or a register machine
+This language is one of the most simple turing complete languages there is and was originally made by ```iforgotthenamedidntpayattentioninclass``` as a very simiple language which can easily be translated to machine code or a byte code or a register machine